graphhopper/directions-api/README.md

 **Coming soon** ...

 In the normal routing API we support multiple points, so called 'via points', which results in one route being calculated.
-The Multipoint API instead results in NxM routes being calculated but is a lot faster compared to NxM single request.
-And often only the distances and times are necessary but you are free to include the full route description.
+The Multipoint API instead results in NxM routes being calculated but is a lot faster compared to NxM single requests.

 This makes the Multipoint API especially suited for the following usecases:

- * Calculating the distance matrix which one often needs before one does a route optimization e.g. a postman or pizza-woman delivering to many locations.
+ * Calculating the distance matrix which is needed before a route optimization e.g. a postman or pizza-woman delivers to many locations.
+Now one needs to know all routes between all these locations in order to optimize the resulting best route for delivering.
- * Calculating detours with many possible points in-between and selecting the best (e.g. for ridesharing or taxi applications)
+ * Calculating detours with many possible points in-between and selecting the best (e.g. interesting for ridesharing or taxi applications)
  * ...

 ## Geocoding API